timofei7/cs1-installs/README.md

 5. It should say: "Your system is ready to brew" if not email any errors you encountered to your TAs

 #####2) Install dependencies#####
+(copy/paste the following into Terminal.app)

 1. Run: `export PATH=/usr/local/bin:$PATH`
 2. Run: `echo 'export PATH=/usr/local/bin:$PATH' >> ~/.profile`
-2. Run: `brew install python cmake qt pyqt`
+2. Run: `brew install python cmake qt pyqt ruby`
-3. Run: `/usr/local/bin/pip install pyside`
+3. Run: `brew install pyside`
 4. Download  [PyCharm-CE](https://www.jetbrains.com/pycharm/download/)